microsoft/playwright-testing-service/docs/troubleshooting.md

 You can mitigate the issue by explicitly [setting the time zone in the Playwright configuration file](https://playwright.dev/docs/emulation#locale--timezone).

-## Not able to test locally hosted web applications
+## Not able to test web applications hosted behind firewall

-Make sure to set `exposeNetwork` as `'localhost'` in the `playwright.service.config.ts` file.
-If your web application is hosted on a different IP, you can replace localhost with the IP or with `*`
+Ensure that you set the `exposeNetwork` option in the `playwright.service.config.ts` file to make the network available on the connecting client to the cloud browser.
+Some typical values for this option include `"<loopback>"` for the localhost network, `"*"` to expose all networks, or the IP address/DNS of the application endpoint.
+For more information, refer to the [Playwright API documentation for `connect`](https://playwright.dev/docs/api/class-browsertype#browser-type-connect-option-expose-network).

 ## Azure subscription is inactive
 If you have an inactive Azure subscription, you will not be able to access the Microsoft Playwright Testing Private preview.
 Inactive subscriptions commonly result from expired Azure account free trials.